 The dose is determined by weight of the cat.

-Since they are pre-measured, they’re easy to apply either by you or your vet and usually last about a month.
+Since they are pre-measured, they’re easy to apply either by you or your vet and usually last about 1-3 months.

 Topical treatments contain one or more of the following active ingredients…